CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

      04) fix abrupt switch back to nominal yaw in some beta crossing cases
      05) fix Beidou attitude in non-perfectly circular orbits
      06) replaced projected planar geometry with spherical geometry in triangles solving
-     07) fix overshoot of nominal yaw just after turn end
-     08) improve local orbital rate computation by taking eccentricity into account
+     07) improve local orbital rate computation by taking eccentricity into account
-     09) fix rotated X vector normalization problem when orbit is not perfectly circular fix rotated X vector division by zero at orbit node fix rotated X vector ill-conditioning by not basing it on the singular nominal yaw steering
+     08) fix rotated X vector normalization problem when orbit is not perfectly circular fix rotated X vector division by zero at orbit node fix rotated X vector ill-conditioning by not basing it on the singular nominal yaw steering
-     10) ensure Glonass model fixed-point algorithm reaches convergence
+     09) ensure Glonass model fixed-point algorithm reaches convergence
-     11) improve turn start/end dates by recomputing them at each step and keeping the best estimates
+     10) improve turn start/end dates by recomputing them at each step and keeping the best estimates
-     12) removed dependency on caller sampling rate by using interpolated beta model
+     11) removed dependency on caller sampling rate by using interpolated beta model
-     13) directly recompute orbit angle in Galileo model rather than assuming linear evolution The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
+     12) directly recompute orbit angle in Galileo model rather than assuming linear evolution The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
 In fact, as an additional precaution, we took care in the base sample generator program to avoid extracting sample points exactly at alignment (we extracted